ryanbaarz/d3peat/README.md

 D3 functions to make life easier

-I felt weird inside.
+I felt weird inside when I had to map datapoints to new elements.
 Why do I have to select elements before I append them?

-Using D3 alone, to map new elements to each data point and then add the elements to the SVG I had to selectAll the elements before they were appended.
+To map new elements to each data point and then add the elements to the SVG I had to  use selectAll on the elements before they were appended.

-I'm sure that if I had a big mbostock brain it wouldn't hurt so much but this tiny plugin suits my needs many times.
+I'm sure that if I had a big mbostock brain it wouldn't hurt so much, but this tiny plugin helps my headaches suside a litte.

 Okay, to add it just copy paste it or include the js file after D3 is included on your index.html page